cvicentiu/WindowFunctions-Course/COURSE.md

 2. Identifies all references of CTEs within the query.
 3. For each CTE referenced within the query, the database computes the results of its CTE body select.
 Note that this works when CTEs reference other CTEs.
 The database starts with the CTEs that have no other CTEs references first.

-When writing queries, you can rely on this cp,[itatopm model as it is generally valid.
+When writing queries, you can rely on this computation model as it is generally valid.
 However, an astute reader may observe the potential for plenty of optimizations.
 There are different strategies the query optimizer can employ, which is what we'll cover next:

 ## CTE Optimizations